Alphonso Williams: After DSDS

 In March 2018, Williams released his first original song, Everything Changes.
 In August, he took part in the sixth season of Promi Big Brother and placed third.

 The Christmas single Christmas in Our Hearts was released in November 2018.
 In December, Williams completed several performances in Las Vegas; producer John Stuart had offered him corresponding shows two months earlier.

 Illness and death

+Williams' grave in Ofenerdiek cemetery, Oldenburg.

 In January 2019, Williams had to undergo emergency surgery due to kidney failure.
 He thanked those who gave him the support he needed at the time with the single "Thanks for Sending Love", which was released at the end of May 2019.
 His return to the stage after the break due to illness and further career steps in Las Vegas, which took place in June 2019, were documented in the Sat.1 program Promis Privat.

 Williams died of prostate cancer in Hamburg on 12 October 2019, at the age of 57.
 In November 2021, the posthumously published autobiography, Born in the USA, was published by NIBE Media.